dqops/dqo/docs/checks/column/nulls/not-nulls-percent.md

 **Check description**
-Verifies that the percent of not null values in a column does not exceed the minimum accepted percentage.
+Measures the percent of not null values in a column.
+Raises a data quality exception when the percentage of not null values is below a minimum accepted percentage.

 |Check name|Check type|Time scale|Quality dimension|Sensor definition|Quality rule|
 |----------|----------|----------|-----------------|-----------------|------------|